forgeofabsurdducks/quackamollie/docs/install/install_full_docker.rst

 - the first solution is to use a script encapsulating Ollama commands as an entrypoint for Ollama docker image
 - the second solution is to use Open WebUI ponctually to download and manage your Ollama instance in Docker

-This part presents the first solution and the second one is presented in the tutorial `Deploy Open WebUI alongside Ollama and Quackamollie in Docker <https://gitlab.com/forge_of_absurd_ducks/quackamollie/quackamollie/-/tree/master/docs/install/install_open_webui.rst>`_.
+This part presents the first solution and the second one is presented in the section `Running OpenWebUI to manage your Ollama instance`_ of this tutorial.
 Both solutions can be used together, the entrypoint at startup and Open WebUI at runtime.

-The `docker-compose.yml` above mounts and references a script that should be located at `./scripts/ollama/ollama_entrypoint.sh`.
+The :code:`docker-compose.yml` above mounts and references a script that should be located at :code:`./scripts/ollama/ollama_entrypoint.sh`.
 You can get this file either:

 - by cloning the git repository: